What you need to know

 Plumbing emergencies, blackouts, gas leaks.
 These calls happen at 9pm, midnight, weekends.
 The same SMS auto-reply works:

-“Hi, you've reached [business].
-After-hours call rate applies for tonight if it's urgent.
-Reply YES and I'll call you back in 15 min.
-If it can wait, reply with the issue and I'll call first thing tomorrow morning to book.”
+“Hi, you have reached [business].
+After-hours call rate applies for tonight if it is urgent.
+Reply YES and I will call you back in 15 min.
+If it can wait, reply with the issue and I will call first thing tomorrow morning to book.”

 Now you only get woken up by actual emergencies.
-The non-urgent ones queue up for first thing tomorrow, and they're all yours, not your competitors'.
+The non-urgent ones queue up for first thing tomorrow, and they are all yours, not your competitors'.

 What about the Google Ads spend?

-Call trackingtells you which Google Ads keywords actually generate calls vs which ones generate clicks that go nowhere.
-Most trades operators discover that 30–50% of their ad spend is on keywords that don't actually convert to phone calls.
+Call tracking tells you which Google Ads keywords actually generate calls vs which ones generate clicks that go nowhere.
+Most trades operators discover that 30 to 50% of their ad spend is on keywords that do not actually convert to phone calls.

 Cut those keywords, double down on the ones that ring the phone, and your effective cost-per-job halves.
 Combined with demand recovery saving the missed calls, the ROI is usually visible inside 30 days.